CartoDB/airship/docs/guides/01-getting-started.md

 To use airship styles you only need to add CSS classes to the desired HTML fragment.

-For example a button can become a Airhip button adding the `as-btn` class.
+For example a simple button can become an Airship button by simply adding the `as-btn` class.

 ```html
 <button class="as-btn"> Button </button>